Fort Walton Beach Fleeing and Eluding Attorney

 Defending Fleeing or Eluding Charges in Fort Walton Beach

 Because options such as Pretrial Diversion or Withhold Adjudication are not available, it is critically important to build a defense that is aggressive and smart from the beginning.

 The first step to defending any serious felony case is to identify the goals: Avoid a prison sentence and avoid a felony conviction.
 Every case is different, so there are numerous ways to achieve the desired result.

-- We will take the deposition of the officers involved.
+- I will take the deposition of the officers involved.
 The purpose of this is to prepare for trial.
 It is also to offer mitigating evidence that may lead to the officer agreeing to a reduced charge.

 Call a Fort Walton Beach Fleeing or Eluding Attorney today